How to watch NASA's James Webb Space Telescope launch on Christmas day

 Live launch coverage in English begins on Dec.
 25 at 6 a.m.
 EST. You can watch the launch on NASA’s YouTube Channel or NASA TV, and on the agency’s website.
 NASA also will broadcast the launch in Spanish beginning at 6:30 a.m. on the NASA en Español YouTube Channel.
 This stream will be hosted by Begoña Vila, Webb instrument systems engineer, and will feature live commentary from other Spanish-speaking members of the mission.

-You can also follow Space Explored on Twitter for live tweets leading up to the launch.
+You can also follow Space Explored on Twitter for live tweets leading up to the launch as well as our live blog.

 Like its predecessor, the Hubble Space Telescope, which launched 31 years ago, JWST will find the first galaxies formed in the early universe and peer through dusty clouds to see stars forming planetary systems.
 However, unlike the closer Hubble telescope, JWST won’t be parked just a couple of hundred miles above Earth, but out to the Sun-Earth Lagrange Point 2 (L2), about 930,000 miles (1.5 million kilometers) from our planet.